You are here

 Professor Paul Johnson is an infectious diseases physician in clinical practice and is the Deputy Director of the Infectious Diseases Department at Austin Health.
 He trained at the Austin Hospital Clinical School and Fairfield Infectious Diseases Hospital before moving to the Department of Microbiology at the Royal Children's Hospital where he commenced a long standing research program on the diagnosis, transmission and environmental reservoir of Mycobacterium ulcerans infections.
 Professor Johnson continues his clinical role at Austin Health and is conjointly Director, World Health Organisation Collaborating Centre for Mycobacterium ulcerans.
 Professor Johnson provides expertise in the field of infectious diseases in adults and children.

-Professor Kristine Macartney is the Acting Director of the National Centre for Immunisation Research & Surveillance, a paediatric infectious diseases specialist at The Children's Hospital at Westmead, and Professor in the Discipline of Paediatrics and Child Health, University of Sydney.
+Professor Kristine Macartney is the Director of the National Centre for Immunisation Research & Surveillance, a paediatric infectious diseases specialist at The Children's Hospital at Westmead, and Professor in the Discipline of Paediatrics and Child Health, University of Sydney.
 Her doctoral thesis was on rotavirus infection and mucosal immunity.
 She was the senior technical editor of the Australian Immunisation Handbook (10th edition) and has research interests in viral vaccine preventable diseases, vaccine safety and policy-making.
 Professor Macartney served on the Advisory Committee on the Safety of Vaccines throughout its period of operation.
 Professor Macartney provides expertise in the fields of infectious diseases in children, virology, epidemiology and paediatrics.

 2019 ACV proposed meeting dates